 {% endautoescape %}

-Consider the following scenario: In an area with automatic escaping turned off, you have both HTML content from rich text and unprocessed user input.For safety, you need to ensure that user input is still escaped.
+Consider the following scenario: In an area where automatic escaping is turned off, you have both HTML content from rich text and unprocessed user input.For safety, you need to ensure that the user input is still escaped.

 {% autoescape off %}